cjw-network/cjw-summercamp-slides/scripts/md/slides.md

 ---

-title: Team up with a Symfony Crack
+title: Team up with a Symfony crack
 build_lists: true

 - To be honest: as eZ 4 developers, we are complete novices in eZ 5
-- It's easier for a Smyfony Crack to learn eZ than other way round
+- It's easier for a Symfony crack to learn eZ than other way round
 - Symfony community is hungry for a CMS, so watch out for new competition
 - But @Symfony cracks: It's not easy: an eZ Publish and CMS expert will reduce your risk
 - And will make your content architecture better and more maintainable